nirucon/nirubar-dwm-arch/README.md

 - **Function**: Shows the number of available system and AUR updates.
 - **How It Works**: Uses `checkupdates` to count the number of available system updates and `yay` to count AUR updates.
 Checks for updates at a regular interval (30 minutes) and caches the result to minimize update checks.

-### Nextcloud

-- **Function**: Displays synchronization status for the Nextcloud client if installed.
-- **How It Works**: Checks if `nextcloud-client` is installed.
-If so, retrieves the synchronization status and displays it with relevant icons.
-If not installed, the module is omitted from the status bar.

 ### Date and Time

 - **Function**: Displays the current date and time.